Did you get a new boa constrictor, and you’re wondering about its age?

 |3 Years||7′ – 8′ feet / 70-80 lb||6′ – 7′ feet / 60-70 lb|

 |4 Years||8′ – 9′ feet / 80-90 lb||7′ – 8′ feet / 70-80 lb|

 #3 Look At Their Coloration

 Once the snakes reach adulthood, it’s hard to tell the exact age by length and weight alone.

-Another useful trick is to look at the coloring of the boa constrictor.
+Another helpful trick is to look at the coloring of the boa constrictor.

-Please note, this method is only useful if you’ve seen or had pictures of this same boa at a younger age.
+Please note, this method is only helpful if you’ve seen or had pictures of this same boa at a younger age.